gijutsuknight/MyTestHtml/README.md

 ## 🧪 Testing

-Test the modular structure by:
+Test the portfolio by:

-1. Opening `index-modular.html` in a browser
+1. Opening `index.html` in a browser
 2. Verifying all features work correctly
-3. Testing responsive design
+3. Testing responsive design across different screen sizes
 4. Checking theme toggle functionality
 5. Validating form submission
+6. Testing navigation between sections
+7. Verifying Roles section displays correctly

+## 🚀 Getting Started

+1. **Clone the repository**
+2. **Open `index.html`** in a modern browser
+3. **For development**: Use a local server (e.g., `python -m http.server` or Live Server extension)
+4. **Customize**: Edit CSS variables and content as needed

 ## 📝 Notes

-- The modular structure is more maintainable but requires a build process for production
+- The modular structure provides better maintainability and scalability
 - ES6 modules require a local server for development (not file:// protocol)
-- Consider using a bundler for production deployment
-- The original single-file version remains available for comparison
+- All assets are optimized for performance
+- The portfolio is ready for deployment to GitHub Pages or any static hosting service